alljoyn/extras-webdocs/docs/learn/base-services/onboarding/index.md

 When an Onboardable device is first plugged in, it will advertise its SSID over Wi-Fi.
-The SSID is either prefixed with "AJ_" or postfixed with "_AJ" to help indicate that this device that supports AllJoyn Onboarding.
+The SSID is either prefixed with "AJ_" or postfixed with "_AJ" to help indicate that this device that supports the AllJoyn&trade; Onboarding service.

 ### 2. Onboarder connects to Onboardable